Cosmological constraints on small-scale primordial non-Gaussianity: Scalar induced gravitational waves

-Besides the direct observation of the energy density spectrum of \acp{SIGW}, \acp{SIGW} can serve as an additional radiation component, affecting the large-scale cosmological observations \cite{Zhou:2024yke,Wright:2024awr,Ben-Dayan:2019gll}.
+Besides the direct observation of the energy density spectrum of \acp{SIGW}, \acp{SIGW} can serve as an additional radiation component, affecting the large-scales cosmological observations \cite{Zhou:2024yke,Wright:2024awr,Ben-Dayan:2019gll}.
 More precisely, the total energy density of \acp{SIGW} satisfies

 at $95\%$ confidence level for \ac{CMB}$+$\ac{BAO} data \cite{Clarke:2020bil}.
 It should be noted that the large-scale cosmological observation constraints in Ref.~\cite{Clarke:2020bil} are stronger than the constraints obtained from the relativistic degrees of freedom $N_{\text{eff}}$ in Refs.~\cite{Wang:2023sij,Zhou:2024yke}.
 More precisely, taking into account only the constraints from $N_{\text{eff}}$, the energy density spectrum of \acp{SIGW} satisfies $h^2\rho_{\mathrm{GW}}<2.11\times 10^{-6}$ at the $95\%$ confidence level, which represents a weaker constraint compared to that provided in Eq.~(\ref{eq:rhup}).
 In Fig.~\ref{fig:cosmo}, we present the parameter space of $\mathcal{P}_{\zeta}(k)$ and $f_{\mathrm{NL}}$ determined by Eq.~(\ref{eq:rhup}).